 Debtors feature throughout; by his counts, in 1779 47.½% of the prison population were debtors (2078 men and women), and in 1782, 49.½%, 2197 people.
 (Source: 4th ed.)
 From prison to prison, he describes the debtors, their conditions, the charity due to them, and sometimes their cases.
 Although he does not seem to have ever criticised the principle of imprisonment for debt – his proposed improvements include separate wards for male and female debtors, and segregation from the criminal cells – he exposed their mistreatment and defended their particular rights as civil prisoners.

-Each addition of the State of Prisons was different, and sometimes published in other formats.
+Each edition published during Howard’s life was different, and sometimes published in other formats.
 Various reports were serialized in the newspapers and magazines of the time; the third edition was published by the Proclamation Society as a series of pamphlets, one per Assize circuit.
-The fourth volume was published posthumously, in 1792, two years after Howard contracted typhus in a Russian prison.
+A fourth volume was published posthumously, in 1792, two years after Howard contracted typhus in a Russian prison; it is identical to the third.
 There was also an appendix published in 1780 and republished in 1784, seemingly revised to go by the page counts in the ESTC entry, but as yet undigitized.
 Howard also wrote ‘An Account of the Principla Lazarettos in Europe’, which included British gaols, and went to two editions, the second being augmented by an appendix, which was also published separately.

 Because of this multitude of formats, it is worth cataloguing each of his works.
 Unfortunately, some of the freely available copies are in poor condition; for this reason I’ve included links to the copies held by JISC Historic Texts.
 (The copy of the fourth edition was digitized by the Wellcome Institute, and is accessible to all.)